realliyifei/alfred-file-renamer/README.md

 E.G. change `A guide: Comp Neuro` to  `a-guide-comp-neuro`.

-You can change the snippet to other formats as you want.
+You can change the python snippet to other formats as you want.

 Initially, the hotkey is double-tapped SHIFT and the trigger keyword is `rn`.